Set up your business in Manitoba

 Overview of the connection process for new large electric services (services requiring over 2,500 kVA connected to Manitoba Hydro sub-transmission or transmission lines with customer owned transformation):

 - Initial Study: For qualifying customers, we will complete a high level review called a Load Interconnection Evaluation Study.

-- Detailed Engineering Study: Includes detailed engineering study and design, an infrastructure installation timeline, and the option to proceed with construction to reserve power capacity on our system.
+- Detailed Engineering Study: This customer-funded study includes detailed engineering study and design, an infrastructure installation timeline, and the option to proceed with construction to reserve power capacity on our system.

 - Service Design and Installation: Following execution of a Manitoba Hydro Construction Agreement, final infrastructure design and installation would commence.
 The customer is responsible for the actual cost of the electric service extension and all electrical equipment beyond the Manitoba Hydro point of delivery.

 Learn more about connecting to our distribution system at voltages exceeding 750 V and less than 100 kV: Distribution System Customer Load Interconnection Requirements (750–100,000 V) (PDF, 133 KB).